1997 NCAA Division I women's basketball tournament

 The 1997 NCAA Division I women's basketball tournament began on March 14, 1997, and concluded on March 30, 1997, when Tennessee won the national title.
 The Final Four was held at Riverfront Coliseum in Cincinnati on March 28–30, 1997.
-Tennessee, Old Dominion, Stanford, and Notre Dame qualified to the Final Four.
+Tennessee, Old Dominion, Stanford, and Notre Dame qualified for the Final Four.
 Tennessee and Old Dominion won their semi-final Final Four matchups and continued on to the championship.
-Tennessee defeated Old Dominion 68-59 for their fifth national title.
+Tennessee defeated Old Dominion 68–59 for their fifth national title.